zan768616253/lBXKqpLHr0yWFRBEVqMQSw/README.md

 ### How it work?

-1. Install grunt
+- Install grunt

   `npm install -g grunt-cli`

-2. Install modules
+- Install modules

   `npm install`

-3. Test, include eslint checking (grunt lint) and unit test (grunt test)
+- Test, include eslint checking (grunt lint) and unit test (grunt test)

   `npm test`

-4. Change config if needed (CD to the 'bin' folder and modify config.js)
+- Change config if needed (Go to the 'bin' folder and modify config.js)

-5. Run the producer (CD to the 'bin' folder and run the command)
+- Run the producer (Go to the 'bin' folder and run the command)

   `node producer.js`

-6. Run the consumer (CD to the 'bin' folder and run the command)
+- Run the consumer (Go to the 'bin' folder and run the command)

   `node consumer.js`